 Ask any coffee drinker and they’ll most likely tell you that the first cup of the day is one of the more satisfying moments in life.

 But if you needed another reason to drink coffee, how does the phrase ‘weight loss’ inspire you?
 Because even if you are not predisposed to a cup of joe, you may be about to change your mind.

-Former NBC Nightly News and 60 Minutes medical correspondent Bob Arnot has been experimenting with coffee to find out its maximum benefits.
+Former NBC Nightly News and 60 Minutes medical correspondent Bob Arnot experimented with coffee to find out its maximum benefits.

 He’s found a plethora of promising reasons for coffee drinkers to justify every cup, as well as motivation for those who don’t already drink it.

-His studies have revealed that coffee contains huge disease and fat-fighting antioxidants called phenols.
+His studies revealed that coffee contains disease and fat-fighting antioxidants called phenols.

-Dr Arnot’s ‘coffee cleanse’ has treated health issues ranging from eczema to type 2 diabetes and has also helped people lose up to 22 kilos in 50 days.
+Dr Arnot says his ‘coffee cleanse’ has treated health issues ranging from eczema to type 2 diabetes and has also helped people lose up to 22 kilos in 50 days.

 National institutes of health studies have identified phenols as key to coffee’s many health benefits, and after learning that no such data existed, Dr Arnot set out to discover which beans had the highest amount of phenols.